 The Law School and the broader University provide many resources to help students understand their learning style, to prepare for and get the most out of class and, ultimately, to reach their individual potential on law school exams.

 Our faculty members support student learning with regular office hours and by inviting questions and feedback from students about their progress in a given course.
 1L students also are matched with a faculty advisor (who may or may not also be a 1L course instructor), and that relationship often is fruitful from both a professional and academic perspective.

 Talented 2L and 3L students provide academic support and mentoring to new students through the Structured Study Group (see below) and Legal Writing programs.

 Where needed, the Assistant Dean of Students Office also can be a resource for students struggling with the transition to law school, or facing other barriers during their academic career.
-Dean Keyes (Assistant Dean of Students) and Dr. Noonan (Director of Student Services) may meet one-to-one with students to help identify and address learning challenges.
+Dean Keyes (Assistant Dean of Students) and Dr. Noonan (Director of Student Affairs) may meet one-to-one with students to help identify and address learning challenges.
 The University’s Disability Resource Center also provides instructional supports and recommends appropriate accommodations for law students with disabilities.
 The University’s Student Counseling Services Office assists students in a variety of areas including personal counseling, learning and academic skills, and career concerns.

 Students who struggle with English language grammar and composition (whether native or non-native English speakers) may benefit from additional support within the Law School and University, such as: